finbourne/lusid-sdk-java/sdk/docs/FeeTypesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // FeeTypesApi apiInstance = apiFactory.build(FeeTypesApi.class);

         FeeTypesApi apiInstance = ApiFactoryBuilder.build(fileName).build(FeeTypesApi.class);
         String scope = "scope_example"; // String | The scope of the FeeType
         String code = "code_example"; // String | The code of the FeeType
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the FeeType.
 Defaults to returning the latest version of the FeeType, if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // FeeType result = apiInstance.getFeeType(scope, code, asAt).execute(opts);

             FeeType result = apiInstance.getFeeType(scope, code, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {